Teryila/IP_me.c/README.md

 #Enter http://localhost:8080/ in
 #the address bar.

-#Remember to hast use "python -m http.server 8080" to hast or connect as server locally
+#Remember to hast use "python -m http.server 8080" to host or connect as server locally

 # IP_me.c